OreOliciouZ/MotD.md/Empyrion.md

 ## POIs and Ore Deposits

-All POI's & all ore deposits on the starter planets reset at
+All POI's & all ore deposits on the starter solar systems reset at

 |Solar System|Interval|
 |---|---:|